B-Ricey763/sympli-health/README.md

 Now, you should be able to run `npm run dev` to run both the dev frontend and backend.
 Visit localhost and see your project!

 ## Tech Stack
+- Frontend:
+  - React + TypeScript for building the UI components
+  - shadcn/ui for pre-built accessible components
+  - Tailwind CSS for styling and responsive design
-- Firebase for google auth, firestore, and frontend hosting
+  - Recharts for data visualization and interactive charts
+  - React Router for client-side routing
+  - Lucide React for modern icon components
+- Backend:
+  - TypeScript + NodeJS for type-safe server implementation
-- Google Cloud Run Functions for backend endpoints
+  - Google Cloud Run Functions for serverless backend endpoints
+  - Firebase services:
+    - Authentication for Google sign-in
+    - Firestore for real-time data storage
+    - Hosting for frontend deployment
+- AI/ML:
-- Gemini 2.0 Flash for chatbot functionality
+  - Gemini 2.0 Flash for intelligent chatbot functionality
-- Frontend: React + shadcn/ui + tailwindcss, and React Router
-- Backend: Typescript + NodeJS
+  - Natural language processing for symptom analysis
+- Development:
+  - Vite for fast development and building
+  - Environment variable management for secure configuration